kuladeepmantri/low-level-SysGuard/README.md

-# SysGuard
+# Auris

+**/ˈaʊ.rɪs/** — Latin: *to listen*

-**ARM Linux Syscall Tracer & Security Analyzer**
+**ARM64 Syscall Tracer & Behavioral Security Analyzer**

-SysGuard is a production-quality command-line security application for ARM64 Linux containers.
-It provides syscall tracing, behavioral profiling, adaptive policy enforcement, and AI-assisted security analysis.
+Auris is a research-grade security tool that listens to programs at the syscall level.
+It intercepts every system call a program makes — file operations, network connections, process creation — and uses this data to build behavioral profiles, detect anomalies, and enforce security policies.

+Built for ARM64 Linux using the kernel's ptrace interface.
+Runs entirely in userspace with no kernel modules required.

 ## Features